markos-gkozntaris/Does-UNet3-Generalize/blogpost/CVbyDL.md

 ![dataset-vis-1](./assets/dataset-vis-1.png)

 Now because we want to specifically target the liver, we use the values of the Hounsfield scale that correspond to it as a filter.
-To visualize the results:
+The result is the following:

 ![dataset-vis-2](./assets/dataset-vis-2.png)